Islandora/documentation/README.md

 ## About this Repository

-This "documentation" repository has three funtions:
+This "documentation" repository has three functions:

 - it houses the source code for the [documentation](https://islandora.github.io/documentation/) of the [Islandora project](https://islandora.ca/) (versions 8.x and above).
 - its [Wiki](https://github.com/Islandora/documentation/wiki) contains the minutes for Islandora 8 Tech calls and User calls.